12 Effective Open And Closed Kinetic Chain Exercises

 End Of The Chain (the body part doing the action)The end of the chain remains fixed on the ground or a stationary object.The body part doing the action is free to move.

-Muscles WorkedThe movements work multiple joints and muscle groups at once.The movements usually isolate a single joint or muscle group.
+Muscles WorkedThe movements work multiple joints and muscle groups at once, and are often recommended for rehabilitation.The movements usually isolate a single joint or muscle group, making them ideal for targeted training.

 Energy ExpendedThese exercises need more energy and can burn more calories as they target many muscle groups simultaneously.These exercises need significantly lesser energy expenditure that burns fewer calories as they target a single muscle group.